Skip to content

 Flexible material converters are responsible for carrying out R2R processes using adhesive tapes and other materials for roll manufacturing.

-Depending on your goals, each material roll will undergo different techniques.
-Here’s an explanation of how each method benefits you.
+Depending on your end goals, the material roll will undergo different R2R techniques.
+Here are examples of different methods and how they benefit you.

 1. DIE CUTTING

 What happens when you need individual products on a roll?
-Rotary die cutting is a common roll-to-roll processing technique for cutting material into a given shape.
+Roll-to-roll rotary die cutting is a common roll-to-roll processing technique for cutting material into a given shape.

 An operator loads rolls of raw materials onto one side of a machine press.
 The material then passes through rollers and die cut tools, which cut precise shapes onto the liner or backing and peel away excess material.
 Afterward, the newly cut material is re-rolled to facilitate easier part application of the freshly cut products.